 - The Fate/stay night DVDs released by Sentai Filmworks were rated TV-14.
 This is rather surprising, considering that all other companies that released both the anime and the Unlimited Blade Works movie rated it as TV-MA (as both have pretty considerable amounts of blood, gore, and violence).

 - Subverted in a way by Central Park Media when they released the soft-core Fencer Of Minerva.
 The back of the DVD box was rated 16 and up.
 At least some of the DVDs when played would warn of explicit content and state that no one under 18 could watch it.

 - Sword Art Online's Australian release has a PG for all but the last volume, which is rated M for violence, despite the fact that there wasn't really any increase in violence in the final volume.
+Perhaps it refers to sexual violence, given that towards the end the main antagonist attempts to rape Asuna but fails.
 Aniplex just slaps the whole series on the North American release with a 13+.

 - Rurouni Kenshin's complete limited edition Australian release has an MA 15+ while the individual box sets are rated M. It might be the OVAs added onto the complete edition, but when you consider how gory the Kyoto arc was, the OVAs weren't really that much graphic.

 - Love Hina's special Love Hina Again got an M in New Zealand for sexual references while the rest of the series, including the spring and summer specials, was rated PG for low level violence and sexual references.
 Love Hina Again doesn't get any more graphic then the rest of the series does...